foysalimran/greet-bubble/readme.txt

 - **Cross-Browser Compatibility**: Functions flawlessly across all major browsers, including IE, Firefox, Chrome, Safari, Opera, and Edge.
 - **Comprehensive Documentation & Tutorials**: Provides detailed guides and video tutorials for effortless setup and use.
 - **Fast and Responsive Support**: Enjoy quick and helpful customer support whenever you need assistance.

-This version organizes the features in a similar, professional style to the example you provided.

 ==== Greet 3.0 ====
 **Greet 3.0**  has completely been rebuilt and this provides you now many improvements and new amazing features.